echatzief/Portofolio/Chat-App/README.md

 #Done
 --  Sign Up Form (backend and frontend)
 --  Login Form (backend and frontend)
 -- Search for a friend
+-- Render requests